 Have you been wanting to go Paleo but concerned about how to make it work for your budget?

 Or are you already Paleo, but sick of your credit card getting declined at Whole Foods?
+It’s okay, we understand: eating pounds of organic vegetables and grass-fed meats can get pretty pricey.
+But it doesn’t have to be that way!

 Want to go Paleo?
 Not sure where to start?